-As a caregiver of someone living with cirrhosis, you may share many of the same emotions your loved one is experiencing: fear, isolation, or even anger.
-To avoid burnout, it’s important to take care of yourself too.
+As a caregiver of someone living with cirrhosis, you may share many of the same emotions your relative is experiencing: fear, isolation, or even anger.
+To avoid burnout, it’s important to take care of yourself too

 What to Expect

 It’s important to encourage your loved one’s independence, but also support and help them with tasks as needed.
 Finding the balance is key.
-You might need to support your loved one by helping with:
+You might need to support your loved one by helping with physical activities, mental health, psycho-social well-being, spiritual well-being and managing finances:

 - medications (using a schedule, giving reminders, keeping track of need of refills).